-Yesterday, we added a Canadian stock to the investment portfolio.
+Yesterday, I added a Canadian stock to the investment portfolio.

 This stock is the insurance holding company run by Prem Watsa, Fairfax Financial.

 And there’s a great reason why we bought a sizable chunk of it.
 But first, let’s talk a bit about Prem Watsa himself.

 “The Richest, Savviest Guy You’ve Never Heard Of”

 Born in Hyderabad, India, in 1950 and the son of a school teacher, Watsa is a first-generation entrepreneur coming from poor conditions.
 After gaining a chemical engineering degree at IIT Madras in India, he decided that he wanted to move to Canada in the early 1970s with just $8 in his pocket.